rjferguson21/big-bang/docs/developer/package-integration/package-integration-database.md

 # Big Bang Package: Database Integration

-If the package you are integrating connects to a database, you will need to follow the instructions below to integrate this feature into Big Bang
+If the package you are integrating connects to a database, you will need to follow the instructions below to integrate this feature into Big Bang.

 ## Prerequisites